 Study location

 The research was conducted at the Kenya Agricultural and Livestock Research Organization (KALRO) - Industrial Crops Research Centre (ICRC), Mwea Tebere (National Rice and Fiber Research Centre (NRFRC)) which is located in Mwea Consituency, Kirinyaga county, in Central region, Kenya.
-It lies on Latitude 00° 37’ S and Longitude 37° 20’ E at an elevation of 1159 m above sea level (MASL).
+It lies at Latitude 00° 37’ S and Longitude 37° 20’ E at an elevation of 1159 m above sea level (MASL).
 The average rainfall is about 850 mm with a range of 500 to 1250 mm divided into long rains (March to June with an average of 450 mm) and short rains (Mid-October to December with an average of 350 mm).
 The rainfall is characterized by uneven distribution in total amounts, time and space.
 The temperature ranges from 15.6 to 28.6°C with a mean of about 22°C. The area is in agro-climatic zones (ACZ) III and IV which have mean annual evaporation to mean annual rainfall ratio of 0.5-0.65 and 0.4-0.5, respectively (Sombroek et al., 1982).
 The soils are nitosol, deep, well drained dusky-red to dark reddish-brown, friable clay with low fertility (Kimani et al., 2020; Sikuku et al., 2019; Kimani, 2010).
 The soils of the uplands conditions where rice was sown are developed on intermediate igneous rocks which include phonolites and trachytic or rhyolitic phonolites.
 According to Wanjogu et al. (2006) these uplands have a very gently to gently undulating relief with slopes of between 1 and 5%.
 Soils are well drained, very deep, dark reddish brown to dark brown, very friable to friable, gravelly clay loam to clay.
 The colour of the topsoil is very dark greyish brown while that of the subsoil is dark reddish brown to dark brown.
-Topsoil interms of structure ranges from weak to moderate, fine to medium, crumby to weak, medium, subangular blocky.
+Topsoil interms of structure range from weak to moderate, fine to medium, crumby to weak, medium, subangular blocky.
 The structure of the subsoil ranges from weak, very fine to medium, subangular blocky in the upper part to porous massive near the weathering parent material.
 The consistency of the topsoil is slightly hard to hard when dry, friable when moist, sticky and plastic when wet while that of the subsoil is slightly hard when dry, very friable to friable when moist, slightly sticky to sticky and slightly plastic to plastic when wet.
 The texture of the topsoil is clay loam to clay and that of the subsoil is gravelly clay loam to clay.
 The soils are highly weathered.
 The soils indicate high erodibility and are thus susceptible to surface sealing and crusting due to occurrence of weak to moderate, 1-2 cm thick crusts on the soil surface.
 A compact plough pan occurs between 15-45 cm depth as a result of continuous ploughing using a tractor or oxen-plough.
 The soils are classified as Haplic Ferralsols.

 Germplasm, environmental layout and trial management